giancosta86/solvenius/README.md

 **NOTE**: the original audio files have been compressed when creating the game.

+## Special thanks (for Solvenius 4)

+The author would like to thank:

+- _Marco Mengoli_ and _Elisa Bruzzi_: for testing this new release on iPhone, as well as for providing hyper-valuable feedback

 ## Special thanks (for the legacy version 3)

 The author would like to thank - in order by surname: